Statistical and Topological Properties of Sliced Probability Divergences: Sliced Probability Divergences

-Besides the sample complexity, SPDs also induce in practice an approximation error due to the Monte Carlo approximation (see \Cref{sec:slicedmetrics}).
-We introduce the term \emph{projection complexity} to refer to the convergence rate of the Monte Carlo estimate $\hatsdelta[p,L]$ to $\sdelta[p]$ as a function of the number of projections $L$.
-Hence, the \emph{overall complexity} $\big|\hatsdelta[p,L](\hmu_n, \hnu_n)-\sdelta[p](\mu, \nu)\big|$ will be bounded by the sum of the sample and the projection complexities.
+Our results show that slicing leads to a dimension-free convergence rate while carrying out useful topological properties of the base divergence (e.g., metric axioms, weak convergence).
+If the focus is on sustaining such topological properties, then the improvement in the convergence rate is meaningful.
+On the other hand, slicing also results in less discriminant divergences, as we mentioned for IPMs (\Cref{thm:weak_topo}), and in such a case, the improvement in the rate might be less significant.
+More analysis is required to understand the potential reduction in the discriminative power, and we leave it out of scope of this study.

-We begin this section by showing that the sample complexity of any SPD is proportional to the \emph{one dimensional} sample complexity of the base divergence. \begin{theorem} Let $p \in [1, \infty)$.
-Suppose that $\bDelta^p$ admits the following sample complexity: for any $\mu', \nu'$ in $\calP(\rset)$ with respective empirical measures $\hmu'_n, \hnu'_n$,
+In practice, SPDs also induce an approximation error due to the Monte Carlo estimate \eqref{eqref:mc_estimate}.
+We use the term \emph{projection complexity} to refer to the convergence rate of $\hatsdelta[p,L]$ to $\sdelta[p]$ as a function of the number of projections $L$.
+Hence, the \emph{overall complexity} $\big|\hatsdelta[p,L](\hmu_n, \hnu_n)-\sdelta[p](\mu, \nu)\big|$ is bounded by the sum of the sample and the projection complexities.